-- 1 To install the microphone and cable: - a Align and place the microphone modules to the slots on the middle frame [1]. - NOTE: Match the numbers on the microphone modules to the numbers on the middle frame while placing the microphone modules on the middle frame. - b Replace the four screws (M2x2.5) that secure the microphone modules to the middle frame [2]. - c Route the microphone module cable through the routing guides on the display assembly base [3]. - d Connect the microphones module cable to the socket on the system board [4].
+1. To install the microphone and cable:

+- a) Align and place the microphone modules to the slots on the middle frame [1]. - NOTE: Match the numbers on the microphone modules to the numbers on the middle frame while placing the microphone modules on the middle frame. - b) Replace the two screws (M2x2.5) that secure the microphone modules to the middle frame [2]. - c) Route the microphone module cable through the routing guides on the display assembly base [3]. - d) Connect the microphones module cable to the socket on the system board [4].

-- 2 Install the following components:
+- 2. Install the following components:

-- a PSU
+- a) PSU

-- b Speakers
+- b) Speakers

-- c I/O bracket
+- c) I/O bracket

-- d Base cover
+- d) Base cover

-- e System board shield
+- e) System board shield

-- f Back cover
+- f) Back cover

-- a Stand
+- g) Stand

-- Follow the procedure in After working inside your computer.
+- 3. Follow the procedure in After working inside your computer.